 Azure Search is a great service that allows developers to add search functionality in their applications.
-I blogged about how to index and query data from SQL Server using Azure Search before.
+I blogged about [how to index and query data from SQL Server using Azure Search](GHOST_URL/indexing-and-searching-sql-server-data-with-azure-search/" target="_blank) before.
 Today, I want to talk about a more advanced scenario and one that could be more common than you think.
 By default, every Search index is designed to pull data from one source.
 The source can be a SQL Database, a blob storage or Azure Table Storage.
-However, there are valid scenarios where you may want to combined data from multiple sources in the same search index.
-There …[read more]
+However, there are valid scenarios where you may want to combined data from multiple …[read more]

 Showing all posts tagged: 'search'